Effective date: January 1, 2026

 Witness Participation: The Decision-maker will determine whether it is appropriate to have a proposed Witness participate in the hearing.
 The Decision-maker will confer with the Parties before deciding to not allow a proposed Witness to participate in the hearing.
 The Decision-maker may also request the participation of any Witness who was interviewed during the investigation phase.

 Questioning Parties and Witnesses the Hearing: Each Party’s Advisor may ask the other Party and Witnesses all relevant questions and follow-up questions, including questions challenging credibility.
 The Parties may not themselves question the other Party or Witnesses.
-Questions may also be asked of witnesses or parties by the decision maker.
+Questions may also be asked of witnesses or parties by the Decision-maker.

-Evidence at the Hearing: The Decision-maker will admit the Investigation Report into evidence at the hearing and has the sole discretion to determine which additional evidence is admitted during the hearing.
+Evidence at the Hearing: The Decision-maker will admit the Final Investigation Report into evidence at the hearing and has the sole discretion to determine which additional evidence is admitted during the hearing.

 If the Decision-maker determines that unresolved issues exist that would be clarified by the presentation of additional evidence, the Decision-maker may suspend the hearing in order to obtain such evidence.
 The Decision-maker may ask the Investigator to conduct further investigation.